Global Stocks Fall on Fed Caution

 The Trump administration recently told a federal retirement plan to avoid Chinese stocks, while the Global Times, a Communist Party-run newspaper, said that Beijing was exploring punitive countermeasures to U.S. lawsuits seeking damages from China for the pandemic.

+Thomas Poullaouec, Asia-Pacific head of multiasset solutions at T. Rowe Price, said U.S. debate about rebalancing economic relations with China would likely increase as November's presidential election approached.
+However, he said he didn't expect concrete actions given the economic backdrop, and so the trade issues would probably only increase volatility, rather than pull markets lower.

-The Chinese government's annual legislative meetings, set to start on May 22, could give markets in Asia a lift, said Mr. Evans.
+State Street's Mr. Evans said the Chinese government's annual legislative meetings, set to start on May 22, could give markets in Asia a lift.

 He said Beijing could offset weak exports by cutting taxes and levies to encourage domestic consumption, helping boost China's economic recovery from the coronavirus.
 "China should be leading the global economy out of this.
 We think of it very much as first into the crisis, first out of the crisis," he said.